AUDITIONED CHOIRS

 This highly skilled group of up to 150 highly skilled auditioned singers performs a diverse range of repertoire from early Baroque and Renaissance, through to contemporary and newly commissioned works.
 It particularly excels in large-scale choral repertoire, which is why, for more than 80 years, Symphony Chorus has been the chorus of the Sydney Symphony Orchestra.

-In the past two years Symphony Chorus has performed Rachmaninoff’s Vespers and Rodgers & Hammerstein – Showstoppers at Sydney Town Hall, as well as Handel’s Samson and choruses from the great musicals in The Golden Age of Broadway at the Sydney Opera House.
-With SSO, they have performed in Duruflé’s Requiem, Deborah Cheetham Fraillon’s Eumeralla JS Bach’s Magnificat, Mozart’s Mass in C Minor and Schoenberg’s Gurre-lieder.
+Recent seasons have also featured Rachmaninoff’s Vespers and Rodgers & Hammerstein – Showstoppers at Sydney Town Hall, Handel’s Samson and The Golden Age of Broadway at the Sydney Opera House.
+With the Sydney Symphony Orchestra, the Chorus has also performed Duruflé’s Requiem, Deborah Cheetham Fraillon’s Eumeralla, Bach’s Magnificat, Mozart’s Mass in C minor and Schoenberg’s Gurre-Lieder.

 Chamber Singers

-The Chamber Singers is a choir of 50 highly skilled singers which specialises in virtuosic choral repertoire from the Renaissance to the 21st century.
+Chamber Singers is a choir of 50 highly skilled singers which specialises in virtuosic choral repertoire from the Renaissance to the 21st century.
 The ensemble is renowned for its dynamic performances, exceptional musicianship and professionalism.
-The Singers’ performances can be intimate and delicate, yet have the vocal power to inspire awe.
+Chamber Singers’ performances can be intimate and delicate, yet have the vocal power to inspire awe.
 They have premiered Australian music by Dan Walker, Deborah Cheetham Fraillon and Luke Byrne, amongst others, and have regularly performed with the Sydney Symphony Orchestra including performances of Eötvös’ Halleluja – Oratorium balbulum.
 You can hear the Chamber Singers on the album This Secret World, the music of Dan Walker.

 Chamber Singers rehearses on Monday evenings with some additional rehearsals throughout the year.